LigaV123/LigaV123/README.md

 ### Hi there 👋, I am software developer

 I have always been fascinated by the fact that everyone is able to create something new while using something so simple as a computer.
-From developing a new webpage, create a new game or make some manual work become automated.
-The best part about that is everyone can do it!
+Whether it involves crafting web applications, designing engaging video games, or streamlining manual tasks through automation, the inherent power of technology is at the heart of this creative process.
+What's so great is that anyone can get in on this creative action.

 Here is my linked in profile link: https://www.linkedin.com/in/ligavilumsone/